Monday, September 16, 2024

 The game has also added mechanics for player engagement stolen from Android games.
 Despite how terrible that sounds, they work surprisingly well.
 First, there are now daily login rewards, like pretty much every MMO these days.
 In SWTOR they are nice little bonuses, but nothing so amazing you will be upset if you can't log for a few days.
 However, the bigger addition is seasonal reward tracks that each run for a few months and allow you to work towards bigger rewards at your own pace.
 The last PvE track that I worked through yielded two sets of cosmetic armor,*** two new mounts and unlocked rooms in a pretty new house (stronghold) as I worked through it.
 Each day you will move the track along just by playing.
 Though you can go out of your way and progress it more quickly by doing specific missions, I maxed out the last one just by doing whatever I felt like each day.
 There is a similar parallel track to work your way through by doing PvP matches.
 I have made no progress on the latter because I rarely enjoy PvP.
 However, I like that there are different reward tracks catering to different playstyles.
 Now maybe if there was a track for crafting stims or dancing near mailboxes everyone would be happy . . .

-What the game is generally known for among MMOs is dialogue trees, one example of which is shown at the bottom of this screenshot, that slightly alter the storyline as you play.
+What the game is generally known for among MMOs is dialogue trees, one example of which is shown above, that slightly alter the storyline as you play.
 Some of them lead to fairly significant changes like characters dying off or being saved, or in one case an entire planet perhaps getting destroyed (though it will get locked into a "just about to blow up, finish what you need to do" state in that case).
 However, for the most part they are largely cosmetic changes to the storyline, with characters you interact with reacting differently depending on whether you are a saint, a complete asshole, or something in between.
 That isn't to say that the choices don't alter the feel of the narrative significantly.
 I put real thought into the personality of most characters I play, and even get a bit upset if there are no dialogue options in one of these trees that does a good job reflecting "what my character would say."
 That's light years beyond the roleplaying options in most MMOs, which tend to occur completely in your head if at all.****

 If there is any overriding theme of the modern game it's player choice.
 How long it takes you to run up to the cap is really up to you.
 On my playthroughs I do every quest I come across that isn't for groups, including the optional "exploration missions," but not generally bonus missions (extra missions for players that want to revisit a planet later, some time after completing the main story there).
 If you stopped to do all the group content and bonus missions, I imagine you could double my playtime.
 On the other hand, if you stick strictly to only what's needed to hit the appropriate level for each new planet, I'm sure you could at least half it.
 Crafting is in a similar place.
 It's there and useful, you can pretty easily be using level appropriate purple gear all the way up if you engage with it.
 However, you also very clearly don't really need gear that good.
 You will be hitting your soft stat caps even with gear from quests on every planet unless you really rush things and do no optional content at all.